Healthy Relationships Breakout Worldwide - Interns needed

 As an intern, you will learn the history of the project, gain new insights, and help to focus opportunities to maximize their potential.

 The office atmosphere is casual and informal as we work out of a clean and comfortable 900 sq. ft. apartment in the East Village.
-There are four work stations and generally two to four other interns are working with us.
+There are four work stations and generally two to three interns in the office.
 It's a lively atmosphere.

 This is an extraordinary opportunity for someone who dreams big, wants to join a non-profit on the brink of wider recognition, and desires to make a difference in the world.
 We're technically a start-up, but we are closing in on grants and a deal with Scholastic so the internship could lead to a paid position.
 As of now it is unpaid.
 Course credit can be given.
-If you are applying for a summer internship, you must be available full time, Monday through Friday.
-The hours are approximately 10 to 5:30.
-Please include your start and end date.
-There are some prerequisite before the internships starts.
-They include reading our book and studying our website and some of our Youtube videos.
-This may sound like a lot but this is a tremendous opportunity to not only learn but be on the forefront of potential paradigm shift.
+This internship is a three month commitment.

 Michael Jascz, Executive Director